Prewriting – The First Step in the Writing Process

 Editing improves the readability and enjoyment of your work.
 A well-edited work is less likely to receive negative reviews.
 When it comes to writing, it’s advisable to hire an expert instead of doing it yourself.

-7. Publishing Your Final Work
+Step 7.
+Publishing Your Final Work

 This is where you compile your final draft – the culmination of all the preceding phases — for publication.
+This is the end of the writing process.

 It not only needs to be formatted for eBooks, printing, and audiobooks but also a cover that will draw as much attention on your desired audience.